-Our free, confidential and non-judgemental Schools Counselling service is for young people (aged 10 to 18) in East Lothian.
+Our free, confidential and non-judgemental Schools Counselling service is for children and young people (aged 10 to 18) in East Lothian.

 It is available to any young person (aged 10 to 18) living in East Lothian, regardless of where you attend school or whether you attend school, further education or training.

 To get School Counselling you can speak to your Guidance Teacher about it and ask them to put you forward.
 Sometimes a teacher or other supportive adult may suggest it to you too.
 If you are over 12 and don’t want to go through your school, or you have left school, you can contact us directly.

 Counselling is the chance to talk in confidence about anything that’s worrying you, with a person outside of your daily life who’s trained in listening and putting themselves in other people’s shoes.